haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/CatalogStaging.md

 ### Product Staging

-The Magento_CatalogStaging module enables you to stage the following product attributes:
+The Magento_CatalogStaging模块 enables you to stage the following product attributes:

 - {% glossarytooltip 44d60586-b853-40dd-bf82-4a1580450416 %}Attribute Set{% endglossarytooltip %}
 - Product Name